LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Commands for saving and exiting the current game, starting a new game, etc., are listed in the Main Menu, brought up by the `ESC` key.
 Game difficulty setting affects hitpoints at birth for any actors of any UI-using faction.
-For a person new to roguelikes, the Duel scenario offers a gentle introduction.
+For a person new to roguelikes, the Raid scenario offers a gentle introduction.
 The subsequent game modes gradually introduce squad combat, stealth, opportunity fire, asymmetric battles and more.